A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Introduction

 Existing methods for quantifying the synthetic-to-real gap in autonomous driving image datasets still have notable limitations.
 For example, common evaluation metrics include PSNR \cite{PSNR}, SSIM \cite{SSIM}, LPIPS \cite{LPIPS}, and FID \cite{FID}.
 These metrics assess quality according to the differences between generated images and their corresponding real reference images.
 However, synthetic datasets generated from simulation platforms typically provide only the final synthetic images without accompanying referenced real images, rendering these methods less applicable.
 Moreover, some studies \cite{29,31,gcv} indirectly evaluate dataset quality by comparing the performance differences on downstream tasks between real and synthetic datasets.
 Since the label spaces of different datasets may only partially overlap or even be entirely disjoint, these methods often have a limited scope of applicability.

 To address these issues, we introduce a novel style-based profiling framework with a metric, Style Embedding Distribution Discrepancy (SEDD).
-The main contributions of this work are as follows: \begin{itemize} \item We innovatively model the discrepancies between synthetic and real data as differences in extracted style profiles and propose a data fidelity metric Style Embedding Distribution Discrepancy (SEDD).
+SEDD functions as a proactive diagnostic tool within the data generation pipeline.
+It allows researchers to screen environmental parameters to minimize the distributional distance to the real domain before large-scale rendering and aids in model selection for domain adaptation by identifying which translation method yields the most realistic style.
+The main contributions of this work are as follows: \begin{itemize} \item We innovatively model the discrepancies between synthetic and real data as differences in extracted style and propose a data fidelity metric SEDD.

-\item We utilize the publicly available real datasets and synthetic datasets to establish a benchmark for evaluating the synthetic-to-real gap.
+\item We utilize the publicly available datasets to establish a benchmark for evaluating the synthetic-to-real gap.

-\item A large number of experiments have been conducted on real datasets, synthetic datasets to demonstrate the effectiveness of our proposed profiling framework.